Some important New Apostolic Reformation (NAR) heresies we haven’t addressed in the past include the following:

 Whenever Christians hear this sonship language, it should warn them how this teacher views Christ and His Church.

 Real ‘Christians’ realize they live from a Spirit of Sonship (SOS) while other Christians who confess Christ only operate from an Orphan Spirit (OS).

-SOS Christians know how to walk in fearlessly in love and authority while OS Christians walk in fear, condemnation and defeat.
+SOS Christians know how to walk without fear.
+They walk in supernatural love and authority while OS Christians walk in fear, condemnation and defeat.

 The SOS Christians find intimacy, true love and living faith with the Father and believe that in this new intimate alignment we can NOW hear the voice of God in our life.
 The OS means you can’t hear God and believe you can bound by sickness, poverty and demons.
 (We saw Dr Michael Brown foster this SOS/OS culture in his recent Facebook dialogue with critics.)

 In spite of how pious this sounds, these ‘spiritual fathers’ (Apostles) teach that these SOS Christians need to place themselves under a spiritual covering and authority to exemplify they are true Spiritual Sons of God.
 While this sounds good, these ‘Spiritual Fathers’ have now switched the goal posts where they now ask their NAR converts to now place, position or align themselves to their Apostleship.
 This is so that SOS believers have better examples to follow.
 Nevertheless, these Apostle have usurped God’s authority with their own.

 It is now the job of the Father’s to raise up the true sons of God who operate from this SOS.